dushoff/Circumcision_and_behaviour/ms.md

 There was no agreement on how to evaluate sexual risk behaviours (SRB) when analyzing intervention in association of HIV reduction [@Unde13].
 Our selection of SRB was based on DHS data availability and other related studies [@AuveTalj05; @BailMose07; @GrayKigo07; @GrayKigo12; @KongSsek14].
 Our main predictors were MC status,  defined as circumcised vs. uncircumcised, in the MC status analysis, and MC category, defined as uncircumcised, newly circumcised and previously circumcised (i.e., pre and post UN's MMC campaign) in the recency model.
 The main responses were condom use at last sex and number of non-marital sexual partners in the last 12 months in the status model.
 Number of non-martial sexual partners in lifetime was analyzed only in the recency model because many of the pre 2008 surveys did not include this module.

-The co-variates in the two models included age, education, work status, religion, wealth, residence (rural vs. urban), marital status, media use and HIV knowledge.  (see \tref{Status_characteristics Status Sample Characteristics} and \tref{Recency_characteristics Recency Sample Characteristics}).
+The co-variates in the two models included age, education, work status, religion, wealth, residence (rural vs. urban), marital status, media use and HIV knowledge.
 Lesotho was excluded in the status model because it missed the condom data in the pre-2007 DHS.
 Clusters and country were treated as random factors in order to control for correlations between individuals from the same geographic area and background.
 We also count for media slopes in the random effect based on the presumption that media content in each country was likely to be different.

-- insert  TABLE Sample_Selection ({Status_characteristics Status Sample Characteristics} and \tref{Recency_characteristics Recency Sample Characteristics}):  A raw index of wealth was used and coded as a three-knot spline based on a priori decision, and age four-knot spline.
-Marital status was recoded into four categories that did not distinguish between formal and informal marriage, and religion also into four categories.
-Because Tanzania missed religion data, we therefore coded it separately along the code for religion.
-Number of non-marital sexual partners within the last 12 months was recoded from zero to three; and number of non martial sexual partners in lifetime from zero to six.
-Numbers exceeded the maximum was truncated as the maximum.
-The media use refered to the amount spend on newspapers, radio and TV.
-The basic HIV knowledge was based on three questions:  "Reduce chances of AIDS by always using condoms during sex," "Reduce chance of AIDS: have 1 sex partner with no other partner," and "Can a healthy person have AIDS."
-Both of media use and HIV knowledge were constructed into scores.  __[CF: Please confirm if this is correct]

 ### Statistical Model